 Today was a lot of driving.
 We drove the Ruta Puuc from Akumal to Uxmal — about five hours from start to finish (with stops along the way).
 We ate lunch at the Hotel Puuc in Oxkutzcab.
 Be sure to find food before departing from Oxkutzcab because you will not find anything else until you get to your accommodations in Uxmal.

 We stopped at Labna, Xlpak, Sayil, and Kabah.
-There were entrance fees at each stops.
+There were entrance fees at each stop.
 We were allowed to climb the structures at Kabah.
 Kabah also had strict rules about using Go-Pros and drones at the site.
 At most sites, we were the only tourists or there were 1-2 other groups.

 Day 7 – Uxmal